Lesson Commons™ News & Updates

 In 2025 we engineered the engine — the data model, content format, and core logic.

-Now we’re assembling the bodywork — dashboards, interfaces, class management, and the user experience.
+In early 2026 we assembled the bodywork — class management, assignment settings, scoring, and the student experience.

-If you’d like to be among the first teachers to try Lesson Commons™ once the bodywork is ready, you can join the beta waitlist below.
+If you’d like to be among the first teachers to try Lesson Commons™, you can join the beta waitlist below.

 2025: A Year of Foundations